Nov 11, 2021

 Get a comprehensive view

 Discovery phase of a software development project is a unique opportunity to introduce the cross-industry experience to your project.
 You are a pro in your domain and know exactly how things should work in your field.
-When you start a Discovery project with an IT service provider, you bring in the experience and knowledge of multiple experts who have worked in various industries and markets, who are fluent in design best practices, who can suggest a shortcut or, on the contrary, point out important things to look into.
+When you start a Discovery project with an IT service provider, you bring in the experience and knowledge of multiple tech and business professionals who have worked in various industries and markets, who are fluent in design best practices, who can suggest a shortcut or, on the contrary, point out important things to look into.

 Example: In 2020, we started working with a new client, a photo lab from Canada.
 They wanted to improve their eCommerce experience and develop new online services and products.
 We started with a Discovery project.
 At Digiteum, we have a solid experience in photo and eCommerce and first-hand knowledge of how to build software in these domains.
 We used our expertise in these areas, experience from other highly competitive niches and geos and blended it with the insights we gained after researching the client’s market.
 During the discovery phase of a web project, we could develop a clear vision of how the client’s web system could evolve in line with industry standards and global best practices in eCommerce.